ihhub/fheroes2/docs/deployments/WEB_DEPLOYMENT.md

-# Website Duild and Deployment
+# Website Build and Deployment

 This document describes the end-to-end deployment strategy for the fheroes2 site deployment.
 We target Github Pages for hosting and leverage GitHub Actions for automation.